 Whether you're a teenager interested in joining NYO or a parent / guardian keen to know more about what we do, we hope you'll find your questions answered below.
-If you don't find what you're looking for here or elsewhere on our website, please feel free to email us firstname.lastname@example.org.
+General FAQs related to being in NYO can be found here.
+If you don't find what you're looking for here or elsewhere on our website, please feel free to email Shannon at firstname.lastname@example.org.

-There are no auditioning fees, and we can help with travel costs to and from the audition venue.
+There are no audition fees, and we can help with travel costs to and from the audition venue.

-First of all you should read through the downloadable information found here on our website.
-There are lots of other resources on our website too, such as videos from previous applicants as well as our tutors, which you can find here.
+Start by downloading and reading the audition information.
+There are lots of other resources on our website too, such as including videos from previous applicants as well as NYO tutors, which you can explore for advice.

 NYO and NYO Inspire include a vast amount of musical activity.
-What we look for across the board are musicians who are passionate about music, and who can demonstrate potential and talent.
+What we look for are musicians who are passionate about music, and who can demonstrate potential and commitment.

 We have four criteria we look at during auditions: technique, musicianship, orchestra/ensemble skills, and attitude and approach.